 We spend hours – sometimes as much as 16 hours straight – on an airplane, where the air is dry and riddled with germs.
 By the time we get home, we’re run down, groggy, jetlagged, and bloated – not to mention a few pounds heavier.
 But what is there to do about all of this?

 Let me assure you, there are a few sure-fire ways to recover and detox after your vacation that will get you back to normal and ready to tackle work again before you know it.
 Here are my top five ways of detoxing after a vacation.

 1. Pre-arrange a ride from the airport

-When you get off the airplane after sitting like a LEGO man for 12 hours, do you really want to have to take public transportation home?
+When you get off the airplane after sitting like a LEGO man for 12 hours, you aren’t going to want to have to take public transportation home.
 This is the biggest lesson we learned from traveling frequently.
 When we’re finally out of the airport, all we want to be is home – as quickly and hassle-free as possible.
-We don’t want to have to wait for the train, lug our suitcases up and down stairs or even have a conversation with the friend who picks us up.

 Nothing is worse than suffering through weeks of relentless jetlag after returning from a trip.
-Usually when we get home, we’re already exhausted, so even a few days of restless sleep due to jetlag is too much.
+Usually when you get home, you”re already exhausted.
+Adding on a few days or a week of broken sleep from jetlag is the last thing you need.
 The key is to plan your sleep so you return to your normal schedule as quickly as possible without forcing it.

 3. Detox your diet

 We just went to Italy, where we ate our weight in pasta and prosciutto.
 You can bet that wasn’t easy on our waistlines.
 In fact, all the heavy foods we’d been eating for two weeks while traveling had also started to make us feel sluggish and bloated.